frederic-perez/AmE-dictionary/data/dictionary.md

 __get to the point__ _idiom_ To talk directly about the most important part or topic.
 __get under someone's skin__ _idiom_
 __get wind__
+__get wise to (someone or something)__ _idiom_ To become fully aware or cognizant of someone or something, especially if he, she, or it is suspicious, illegal, or malicious in nature or intention.
 __get your act together__
 __get your ducks in a row__ _idiom_ :two: To be well organized. _And then on top of it, I have to get my ducks in a row.._
 __get your foot in the door__ _idiom_